 I bought the LEGO Duel on Mustafar set a little while ago with something of a plan.
 Wanting to create a river of lava as well as some higher ground (sorry I couldn’t help myself).
 But I wanted to do it on the super cheap.
 Creating my own version of the ending to Revenge of the Sith on a budget.

 Step 1: I bought a sheet of clear orange acrylic from eBay.
 It was only £6.
 Combine that with a roll of black parcel paper for £3 and we’re certainly on the cheap side.
 I screwed the paper into various shapes to get all the creases and wrinkles in it before shaping it into the riverbanks and hillsides.
 I’ll explain why it’s sat on coffee cups in just a second.

 Step 2: To create the lava I got some jelly, or jello for my American friends.
-I got various colours to try and create the uneven flow of lava.
-The red jelly was fancier so I did have to eat the fruit out of it before I started.
+I got various colours to try creating the uneven flow of lava.
+The red jelly was fancier, so I did have to eat the fruit out of it before I started.

-The lights did come through the jelly as spotlights, but with the angles of the photographs I ended up taking, that was actually a good thing as you’ll see.
+The lights did come through the jelly as spotlights, but with the angles of my photographs, that was actually a good thing as you’ll see.
 I was able to reposition the lights as the shots needed.
-If I’d had a larger light source it would have given less in the way of colours and tones in the “lava” and provide less in the way of highlights and shadows on the minifigs.
+If I’d had a larger light source it would have given less in the way of colours and tones in the “lava” and provided less in the way of highlights and shadows on the minifigures.

 On top of all the yellows, reds and oranges of the jelly, I used my usual light-up lightsabers as a further lighting source.
 I was really happy with the contrasting colours that comes by including that blue light.
 The shoot was completed at night, so only the lights in the diorama itself are used in the resulting photos.